DinkLua Object Reference

 sfx.halt_all()

-Note that sfx.play() does not return a sound object and is purely for one-shotting with.
+Note that sfx.play() does not return a sound object and is purely for one-shotting with, and also doesn't work at all.

 Music global object